 Why is this important?
 A beating requires someone to have enough strength to overpower Calvin, even if it was the but of a gun.
 Pushing an incapacitated person down a flight of stairs requires only enough strength to drag the person to the foot of the stairs.
 That’s the argument that the defense should have made but didn’t.

 A likely scenario is that Calvin was first shot somewhere outside.
 It was raining at the time.
 Blood evidence would have been washed away.
 Calvin was wearing a rain poncho with the hoodie cinched tight around his head.
-The first shot struck something before hitting Calvin.
-There may or may not have been another shot.
-Calvin was still alive as he was rolled onto the blue tarp and dragged to the back porch and pushed down the steep cellar stairs.
+One thing that was never introduced at trial by the prosecution or the defense was the trajectory of one or more of the bullets.
+The shots to the neck and right clavicle had exit wounds that were on a downward trajectory, which could have occurred if Calvin had been shot once as he approached the vehicle and then two more times as he fell to the ground.
+The evidence of the rain poncho and the three trocars that entered his chest, however, support that at least one shot struck something such as a door frame, window, or mirror.
+Calvin was still alive as he was rolled onto the blue tarp and dragged to the back porch and tossed down the steep cellar stairs.
 All of the blunt force trauma was caused by the fall down the stairs.
 As he lay there clinging to life, one or more fatal shots were fired from the top of the stairs.

 In the series of questions asked in the video below, the roles are reversed.
 Doug Moore describes a story involving a fight and Alex Garcia tells a different story, one that does not involve a fight.